latex3/luaotfload/README.md

 ## Development versions

 The main ongoing development is in the dev branch.
-The l3build setup will install these files in the latex-dev part of the texmf, they can then be tested with [lualatex-dev](https://www.latex-project.org/news/2019/09/01/LaTeX-dev-format/)
+If you clone the git and run `l3build install` in the main folder the files will be installed in the latex-dev part of your TEXMFHOME or the texmf you gave as option to the command (see the l3build documentation for details).
-Very experimental stuff is in the various other dev branches.
+They can then be tested with [lualatex-dev](https://www.latex-project.org/news/2019/09/01/LaTeX-dev-format/) Very experimental stuff is in the various other dev branches.

 ## Pull requests